AdaCore/spark2014/docs/develguide/translation_why3.rst

 Initialization Checks
 """""""""""""""""""""

-Since we do not support predicates on types with relaxed initialization yet, the fact that an expression is initialized can be translated as the conjunction of the initialization flag of all the scalars parts of the expression (see ``Compute_Is_Initialized``).
+For subtypes which do not have applicable predicates, the fact that an expression is initialized can be translated as the conjunction of the initialization flag of all the scalars parts of the expression (see ``Compute_Is_Initialized``).
 For example, the failed initialization check